What does a project really cost?

 Any supportable base for allocation is acceptable.
 Examples of allocation bases include, but are not limited to:

 - Total direct labor dollars

 - Total direct labor hours

 - A portion of any of the above, based on records (usually the general ledger account) that segregate that portion, such as direct project management hours (if they are documented separately from other hours worked by project managers) or direct travel costs

 - Total number of one-way trips

 Note that indirect costs from one pool can be allocated to another indirect cost pool.
+This is an intermediate pool.
 For example, Information Systems costs can be allocated based on the number of employees.
 The employees in the Accounting Department and the Human Resources Department use Information Systems.
 Some costs for Information Systems are allocated to the G&A pool (based on the number of employees in G&A departments).
 After that allocation, the G&A pool (including its share of Information Systems costs) is allocated among jobs with direct Cost of Goods Sold.

 Most small businesses do not need multiple tiers of indirect pools, or cost centers.
 Multiple levels of allocations are only warranted when one ICR, or one Overhead and one G&A rate, result in a significant misallocation.
 A complex indirect structure is only used when a simple structure skews the causal/beneficial relationship.

 Even when comparing companies in the same market, an indirect rate comparison cannot be made.
 One company might include the cost of scheduling and reserving project travel itineraries as a direct cost to the project, while another company includes developing all travel itineraries in the ICR.
 One company might allocate the cost of employee benefits based on the number of employees (and the project to which the employees are assigned), while another company includes employee benefits in G&A. Are employee benefits a direct cost of the project, a cost of the company (as a whole) doing business, or a cost that follows related labor hours or labor dollars?